codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Download Assets

-Next, be sure to [download the drawer image assets](http://developer.android.com/downloads/design/Android_Navigation_Drawer_Icon_20130516.zip) necessary and add them into each of your drawable folders.
+Next, be sure to [download the drawer image assets](http://developer.android.com/downloads/design/Android_Navigation_Drawer_Icon_20130516.zip) necessary and add the images into each of your drawable folders.

 ### Setup Drawer Layout Files